binarytrails/ring-api-client/extra/wiki/drafts/Storage.md

      *                                  +---mime_type
      */

+TODO:
+* accounts types (native SIP IP2IP and SIP with Ring encrypting over OpenDHT)
+* profile image

 Local Storage is based on *(key, value)* pair where the value is a JSON string.
 Therefore, it is better to avoid having nested *ring.cx -- account_id -- type -- ...* because for a simple write operation to a chat history you will have to load (parse) the whole JSON string and then overwrite it to save it.
 This may cause an increase in latency on operations and potentially corrupt other user accounts due to programming errors.
-The type is explicitly appened to *ring.cx-account_id* to make a clear segmentation since IP2IP is not handled the same way as using Ring over OpenDHT (i.e. accounts details and its contacts IDs will differ as well as their implementation).

-**An odd situation** happened in the chat window when the user writes and send messages very quickly.
-They are sent but not saved in the localStorage.
-Turns out this is normal with the current native localStorage implementation.
-The latter makes it more suitable to use a wrapper around it called chrome storage.

 ## Chrome Storage